intojs/two-frameworks-one-application/README.md

 I feel we are focusing too much on the frameworks and libraries we use.
 We even call ourselves React or Angular "5. whatever" developers.
 When asked to describe the applications that we're working on, we will describe fancy React-Redux apps, forgetting to mention what our applications do altogether.
 The frameworks and databases we use represent just delivery and persistence mechanisms; implementations meant to satisfy the business requirements of our customers.

-I firmly believe we should architect applications as ecosystems, formed by a core consisting of business logic and various components orbiting around it.
+I firmly believe we should visualize applications as ecosystems composed of core business logic with various components orbiting around it.

 # If you like the fundamentals of business-driven applications, how about building one together with me?